rsdoiel/immersive/notes.md

 I found a CLAGS line suggested at [Holger's Blog](http://blog.hdurer.net/posts/2012/07/23_building-my-own-ecl-for-and-on-the-raspberry-pi.html).
 Article is dated as 2012.
 I tried to compile without it but ran int to problems.

+Using the ecl gc system was the way to go.

-Next it was the usual Unix build and install sequence (takes a long time to compile).
+Next it was the usual Unix build and install sequence (takes a while time to compile on Raspberry Pi Model B, aprox.
+30 minutes).

 ```shell
     make; sudo make install